Circle V2 API Docs

 }

 Place domain-specific errors in the relevant package (e.g. DB errors in packages/db/src/errors.ts).
+Choosing the right band is all you need to do — the tRPC layer maps it automatically.

 Next: UI and Components